 But assuming that you have an organizational marketing plan, you will need to create another marketing plan with almost all of the same components just for the capital campaign.

 Your capital campaign marketing plan should be complementary to your larger plan.
 Capital campaign marketing should never supersede or take the place of the activities of your ongoing enrollment marketing.
-Enrollment is and always will be the ultimate end goal for you as an education marketer.

 Marketing Plan: A Touchstone for Your Team